Hurricane Dorian: Bahamas Abaco Islands 'decimated' | DW | 03.09.2019

 "We can expect more deaths to be recorded, this is just preliminary information," the prime minister said.

-The storm brought maximum sustained winds of 165 miles per hour (297 kilometers per hour) and gusts of up to 220 mph, as it made landfall as a Category 5 hurricane on Sunday, the most dangerous on the five-step Saffir-Simpson scale.
+The storm brought maximum sustained winds of almost 300 kilometers per hour (165 miles per hour) and gusts of up to 220 mph, as it made landfall as a Category 5 hurricane on Sunday, the most dangerous on the five-step Saffir-Simpson scale.

-As the giant storm finally moved away from the Bahamas, authorities are now getting to assess the scale of the damage and more accounts of the suffering have begun to emerge.
+As the giant storm finally moved away from the Bahamas, authorities are now able to assess the scale of the damage and more accounts of the suffering have begun to emerge.

 Abaco 'decimated'